MarcPerarnau/PYTHON/CALCULATE BMI/README.md

 # CALCULATE BMI
-Write a program that asks the user for his weight (in kg) and height (in meters), calculates the body mass index and stores it in a variable, and displays the sentence Your body mass index is <imc> where <imc> is the calculated body mass index rounded to two decimal places.
+Write a program that asks the user for his weight (in kg) and height (in meters), calculates the body mass index and stores it in a variable, and displays the sentence Your body mass index is bmi where bmi is the calculated body mass index rounded to two decimal places.

 ## Screenshots

 ![App Screenshot](https://github.com/MarcPerarnau/MV/assets/151735878/e45f6792-9909-42c4-93cd-8c389ef81be5)